If you are not sleeping because of a stiff neck or neck pain, your day is harder and it could be slowing your recovery.

 Side sleepers: You may want to look for a firm pillow.
 Better yet, try to find one that has an extra-wide gusset that will help with the space between your ear and shoulder.
 And don’t forget to place a firm pillow between your knees.

-Other tips to help alleviate neck pain for a restful night.
+Other tips to help alleviate neck pain or a stiff neck for a restful night.

 Your mattress matters.